MatthieuDartiailh/bytecode/doc/byteplay_codetransformer.rst

 Line numbers
 ------------

-codetransformer base API for bytecode (the Code object) only supports a dict mapping offsets to line numbers.
-Line numbers are not updated when the bytecode is modified.
-It updates them using a second object.
+codetransformer uses internally a dictionary mapping offsets to line numbers.
+It is updated when the ``.steal()`` method is used.

 byteplay uses a pseudo-instruction ``SetLineno`` to set the current line number of the following instructions.
 It requires to handle these pseudo-instructions